BeiDouMS/BeiDou-Server/README.md

 3. Start the server.
 The main method is located in `net.server.Server`.
 4. If you see "Cosmic is now online" in the console, it means the server is online and ready to serve traffic.
 Yay!

+#### Docker
 Support for Docker is also provided out of the box, as an alternative to running straight in the IDE.
 If you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed it's as easy as running `docker compose up`.

 Making changes becomes a bit more tedious though as you have to rebuild the server image via `docker compose up --build`.

+On the first launch, the database container will run the scripts which may take so long that the server fails to start.
+In that case, just wait until the database is done running the scripts and then retry (Ctrl+C and re-run the command).

 ### 3 - Client
 You will start by installing the game with the old installer, then overwrite some WZ files with our custom ones, and lastly get the localhost executable in place.